Sonic-lab2307/EthicalHacking_Lab/README.md

 Then type `bt` to get the backtrace:
 ![Backtrace](Pictures/Backtrace.png)

-It looks like we are in infinite recursion of the Parser::getObj() as CVE-2019-13288 described.
-This results in a crash and can lead to a denial-of-service attack.
+It looks like we are in infinite recursion of the Parser::getObj() similar as CVE-2019-13288 described.
+We are successfully reproduce the crash which can lead to a denial-of-service attack.
 </details> ```

 ## Reference